mcrocco/ticket-lifecycle/README.md

 <img src="https://i.imgur.com/a7n3rKm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-To configure assingment of the newly open ticket and communicate back to the user/customer, go to Agent Panel and select Tickets.
+To configure assignment of the newly open ticket and communicate back to the user/customer, go to Agent Panel and select Tickets.
 From here you can select the new ticket and assign this ticket to an agent, such as John Doe.
 From the picture above, you can see that along with assigning the ticket, you can select the priority, what department this ticket should go to, and SLA Plan.
 Since this is a Business Critical issue, the ticket's priority is set to emergency and the SLA Plan is set to SLA-A, since that is set to a 1 hour grace period along with a 24/7 time frame.
 </p>
 <br />